skalenetwork/documentation/validators/soft-upgrade-denali.md

 13. Don't forget to specify ENV_TYPE=mainnet in .env.

 14. Make sure you uploaded valid certificates.
-Whole chain should be uploaded using `skale ssl upload`.
+Whole chain should be uploaded as `-c` in `skale ssl upload`.
 The order of the chain is important too.
+More info can be found here https://www.itsfullofstars.de/2016/02/verify-certificate-chain-with-openssl/

 ### Manager ABI